Carnoustie/Pigeon/README.md

 Running the Pigeon event broker server as well as the simulator requires present installations of the following softwares:
 * gcc compiler version 13.3.0
   * Compile with -std=C++20
-* Operating System - 24.04.1
+* Operating System - Ubuntu 24.04.1
   * For UNIX Socket API support.
-  * The UNIX Socket API has support on all Unix machines, including IOS.
+  * The UNIX Socket API has support on all Unix machines, including iOS.

 # Why?
 Why do message brokers exist?
 Why not forego the intermediate layer, and instead send data straight from sender to receiver in a peer-to-peer network?
 Below are some attempts at answering such questions, found when reflecting upon texts such as those by _Kleppman, 2017_, and _Gorton, 2022_.